minond/aping/README.md

 #### support

-I'm also working on adding a few client's and end-points I use and need from time to time. these are stored in the `client` directory. this is what's currently available:
+I'm working on adding clients and endpoints I use/need from time to time. these are stored in the `client` directory. this is what's currently available:

 ##### [Fitbit](https://wiki.fitbit.com/display/API/Fitbit+Resource+Access+API)